Specy/rooc/README.md

 Here is an example of the knapsack problem modeled in ROOC and solved through the rust library.

-It shows most of the feature of the library and language, adding data, and solving the model with a binary solver
+It shows most of the feature of the library and language, adding data, and solving the model with a MILP solver
 ```rust
     let source = "
     max sum((value, i) in enumerate(values)) { value * x_i }